Daghering/Pong-/README.md

 ## Personal Learnings

-I learned an incredible amount of javascript in very little time and can now understand the syntax much better.
-I
+I learned an incredible amount of javascript in very little time and can now

-know how things work a little better and have more confidence when using methods.
-This project was very
+understand the syntax much better.
+I know how things work a little better and have

+more confidence when using methods.

-challenging and satisfying and helped me grow as a developer.
+This project was very challenging and satisfying and helped me grow as a developer.

+For my stretch goals I made the ball colour change on impact with the top and bottom

+border and the paddles.
+I also made it so the ball stays the same colour until it

+hits one of those surfaces again.
+Having the game not auto start was important to me

+so I added spacebar to start and pause the game.
+I made the "r" key a reset function

+that refreshes quickly to begin a new game.
+Finally, I added in a victory song and

+message for the winner.

+CONTROLS:

+Player 1 Movement - (A,Z)

+Player 2 Movement - (Up and Down arrows)

+Start/Pause - (SpaceBar)

+Restart - (R)

 ### Author